keegho/shaga3app-ios-example/README.md

      var request = URLRequest(url: url!, cachePolicy: .reloadIgnoringLocalAndRemoteCacheData, timeoutInterval: 15)

      request.setValue(user.signature, forHTTPHeaderField:"x-auth-signature")
-               request.setValue(key, forHTTPHeaderField:"x-shaga3app-id") //key
+               request.setValue(key, forHTTPHeaderField:"x-shaga3app-id") //key id

      webView.load(request)
 }
 ```

-Regarding the `key` in the code above will be your own app id in SHAGA3APP that will be generated to you also with the private key *that you will use to generate the signature with in the backend* and will be used with the generated signature in the link headers.
+Regarding the `key` :key: in the code above will be your own app id in SHAGA3APP that will be generated to you also with the private key *that you will use to generate the signature with in the backend* and will be used with the generated signature in the link headers.

 ### Extensions
 Will need to use as mentioned above the delegate functions as an extension in the `UIViewController` to redirect users to your websites and to safari and to show `javascript` alerts as native alerts etc...